-The term 'you' or 'providers' includes FE & Sixth form colleges, higher education institutions, training organisations, local authorities, employers and all other organisations who receive funding from GMCA to deliver education and training through the devolved AEB.
+The term 'you' or 'providers' includes FE & Sixth form colleges, higher education institutions, training organisations, local authorities, employers and all other organisations who receive funding from GMCA to deliver education and training through the devolved ASF.
 We will use the generic term 'you' or 'provider' unless the requirements only apply to a specific provider type.

 Glossary Term Meaning 20+ childcare A category of learner support to assist residents aged over the age of 20 who are at risk of not starting learning or leaving learning due to issues in obtaining childcare.
-AEB funded residents aged 19 who require support with the costs of childcare can apply for assistance through the Care to Learn scheme.
-Adult funding The GMCA funding methodology for residents aged 19 and over, methodology participating in AEB learning.
+ASF funded residents aged 19 who require support with the costs of childcare can apply for assistance through the Care to Learn scheme.
+Adult funding The GMCA funding methodology for residents aged 19 and over, methodology participating in ASF learning.
 Advanced learner Advanced learner loans are available for residents aged 19 or loan above to undertake approved qualifications at levels 3 to level 6, at an approved provider in England.
 Advanced resident loans give residents access to financial support for tuition costs similar to that available in higher education and are administered by Student Finance England.
 Blended learning Blended learning is an approach to education that combines online educational materials and opportunities for interaction online with traditional place-based classroom methods.
 It requires the physical presence of both teacher and student, with some elements of student control over time, place, path, or pace.
 Break in learning When a resident is not continuing with their learning but has told you beforehand that they intend to resume their learning in the future.
 Care to Learn A Department for Education (DfE) scheme to assist young parents under the age of 20 with the childcare costs that may form a barrier to them continuing in education.

-Community Learning Helps people of different ages and backgrounds gain a new skill, y reconnect with learning, pursue an interest, and learn how to support their children better, or prepare for progression to more formal courses / employment.
-Componente of A subset of a qualification, which could be a unit.
 Components of A subset of a qualification, which could be a unit. regulated learning Contract for Funding agreement for providers not paid through a grant Services agreement.
-Devolved Area Codes entered into the ILR to identify devolved activity and GMCA Monitoring (DAM) devolved flexibilities.
+DfE Department for Education Devolved Area Codes entered into the ILR to identify devolved activity and GMCA Monitoring (DAM) devolved flexibilities.
 Code Digital Entitlement Fully funded qualifications available to all GM residents for digital/IT courses up to Level 2.
 These include: Essential Digital Skills qualifications (at Entry Level and Level 1) Level 2 ICT for User qualifications.
 Digital remote Teaching is undertaken remotely using a digital platform. education Direct costs of Any costs for items without which it would be impossible for the learning resident to complete their learning aim.
 This can include the costs of registration, examination or any other activities or materials without which the resident cannot achieve their programme of study.
 Distance learning Learning delivered away from the resident's main place of employment or place of learning.
 Earnings adjustment The form providers need to fill in to claim funding that cannot be statement (EAS) claimed through the Individualised Learner Record.
+Earnings threshold The threshold that enables residents to be fully funded if they earn below £25,000 for core devolved ASF activities and £32,400 for Adult Skills Level 3.
 Education Health & An EHCP replaces statements of special educational needs and Care Plan (EHCP) learning difficulty assessments for children and young people with special educational needs.
 The local authority has the legal duty to 'secure' the educational provision specified in the EHC plan, that is, to ensure that the provision is delivered